SSMT and COVID-19

 UV-C and Ionizers – SSMT has installed Aerus Air Scrubber units in each of the four HVAC units.
 These have the same technology used on the space shuttle, and function whenever the unit is cooling (or heating).
 They pass the air through UV-C light, and produce hydroxyl ions, peroxides, and oxygen anions that are safe for humans, but attach to pathogens, pulling them out of the air, and killing them.
 SSMT got the model without ozone, since ozone may have negative effects on health.

-Face Masks – Since March there has been much research on mask effectiveness, and we have followed it closely.
+Face Masks – Since March, there has been much research on mask effectiveness, and we have followed it closely.
 In March it was thought that cloth masks might protect others a small amount, but probably not the wearer.
 It is now clear that well-made, well-fitted masks significantly, though not perfectly, protect both the wearer and others.
-Students, instructors, administration, staff, and all visitors to SSMT wear face masks, with a nose-wire, that covers the nose and mouth.
+Students, instructors, administration, staff, and all visitors to SSMT wear face masks, with a nose-wire, that covers the nose and mouth, and fits without gaps all around.

 Not all masks are created equal.
 Numerous studies have confirmed that bandanas and handkerchiefs do not significantly filter droplets, a study at Duke University demonstrated that polyester/spandex gaiters break large droplets into smaller ones, causing them to remain in the air and be inhaled deeper into the respiratory tract.
 These gaiters are actually more dangerous to both the wearer and others than no mask at all.
 SSMT provides a list of comfortable, realtively effective cloth masks, and provides ASTM rated surgical masks (that filter particles as small as .1 micron) for anyone who needs one.